hecerinc/Notes-On/finanzas/chap11.md

 #### 2. Bonds

 Bonds are _liabilities_ &mdash; they're IOUs from the issuer.
 Governments and corporations issue bonds that pay a stated return, called _interest_.
-An individual who invests in bonds receives a stipulated interest income, typically paid every six months, plus the return of the principal (face) value of th bond at maturity.
+An individual who invests in bonds receives a stipulated interest income, typically paid every six months, plus the return of the principal (face) value of the bond at maturity.

 **Example**: